Smanar/Domoticz-deCONZ/README.md

 And for those who don't know where to find the API key and don't wana use the tool: https://dresden-elektronik.github.io/deconz-rest-doc/configuration/#aquireapikey

 ## Remark.
+- There is a deconz Discord channel https://discord.gg/QFhTxqN

 - Take care if you have too many devices, at startup, the plugin adds ALL your devices from deCONZ in domoticz (except those who are in banned file).

 - Finally, you can see more devices than you have in reality.
 This is normal, deCONZ can create more than 1 device for 1 real, and it can create for example 1 bulb + 2 switches just for 1 physical switch.